Last Updated on 04/12/2022

 If you need some inspiration, check out some of my posts tagged with #closet.
 You might want to just sort through your jumpers, weed through socks and nylons, or organise the belts and scarves you’ve collected.

-Take everything out of the section you want to work on and sort each item into one of three piles: keep, donate, and trash.
+Take everything out of the section you want to work on and sort each item into one of three piles: keep, donate, or bin.
 Dust out the space inside the closet before you put anything back in.
 Easy, right?

 Weed Out Spices

-A well-stocked spice rack is a kitchen staple, but it can quickly become cluttered and confusing.
+A well-stocked spice rack is a kitchen staple, but it can quickly become cluttered, dusty, and confusing.
 To sort out your herbs and spices, start by taking everything out and wiping the rack down.

 Toss out any spices that are beyond their expiry dates.
 They won’t be going to Flavortown anymore!
 To organise, you could group things together by type, such as herbs, spices, salts, and blends.
 If you use a shelf for your spices, or store them lying down in a drawer, you might like to organise them all in alphabetical order instead.

 Do what works best for you.
 Whatever way you organise it all, a clean and tidy spice rack will make cooking easier and more enjoyable.